tradingstrategy-ai/docs/source/glossary.rst

         that manages assets, in non-custodial manner, for several stakeholders.
         Usually when you deposit to a vault you receive share or liquidity provider tokens as a return.

+    Technical indicator

+        A technical indicator, or just an indicator, is a calculated value indicating something about the state of the market.
+        Indicators are usually based on :term:`OHLCV` data.
+        By combining several indicators through :term:`technical analysis`, one can create automated trading strategies.
+        An example technical indicator is :term:`EMA (expotential moving average) <EMA>`.

+    EMA

+        Exponential moving average.
+One of the most common technical indicators.
+        By comparing the current price of an asset to the moving average price, one can determine if the current price is likely dislodged above or below the market trend.

+    pandas_ta

+        A Python library containing :term:`technical indicators <technical indicator>` for :term:`Pandas`.